rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 authorIsRacker: true
 categories:
     - General
-metaTitle: "The magic button moving away from excel to using salesforce on smartphones"
+metaTitle: "The magic button moving away from Excel to using Salesforce on smartphones"
-metaDescription: "It  takes a couple of steps to use your Salesforce out of the comfort of your mobile device, let's take a look!"
+metaDescription: "It  takes a couple of steps to use your Salesforce from the comfort of your mobile device.
+Let's take a look!"
-ogTitle: "The magic button moving away from excel to using salesforce on smartphones"
+ogTitle: "The magic button moving away from Excel to using Salesforce on smartphones"
-ogDescription: "It  takes a couple of steps to use your Salesforce out of the comfort of your mobile device, let's take a look!"
+ogDescription: "It  takes a couple of steps to use your Salesforce from the comfort of your mobile device.
+Let's take a look!"
 slug: "the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones"

 ---

-It  takes a couple of steps to use your Salesforce out of the comfort of your mobile device, let's take a look!
+It  takes a couple of steps to use your Salesforce from the comfort of your mobile device.
+Let's take a look!

 <!--more-->